QuentinRasidy/cisco_macros/reapply_settings_after_call/README.md

 When all the parameters are saved, **the button disappears**, so a random user cannot alter the saved configuration.

 After that, every time a call is hung up, the macro will read through the saved settings and reapply them all.

+## Install 🖥️
+You will need to upload 3 macros to your device:
+- Memory_Functions.js -> This macro needs to be disabled
+- spawn_save_settings_button.js -> This macro needs to be enabled, as it will create the save_settings button.
+It will automatically disable itself after the button is created
+- reapply_settings_after_call.js -> This macro needs to be enabled

 ### I am an admin and I want to change some settings, how do I do ?
 If an administrator wants to modify certain settings after the button has disappeared, let's say the meeting zone must change for instance.